Studio-Link/app/README.md

 ### Build Requirements on Ubuntu 16.04/18.04

 The needed header files are in these packages:
-libssl-dev libasound2-dev libjack-jackd2-dev libtool build-essential autoconf
+libssl-dev libasound2-dev libjack-jackd2-dev libtool build-essential autoconf automake libpulse0 libpulse-dev

 ---